bahrus/be-elevating/README.md

 What this does:

-1. When attache, it removes the disabled attribute.
+1. When attached, it removes the disabled attribute.
 2. It passes the checked property value of the input element to the *mood-stone*'s isHappy property any time (and only when) the input element's "input" event fires.

 This is shorthand for: